 My 3rd & 4th best LiPo picks go to both Gens Ace, and Pulse Ultra.
 I have several of both and they are top notch performing LiPo's right up there with Glaciers'.

-They are generally around double the price of an equivalent Turnigy and about 25% more than a Turnigy NanoTech or Glacier, but they are still much less than most other "big name" packs.
+They are generally around double the price of an equivalent Turnigy or Glacier, but they are still much less than most other "big name" packs.

-The "boys" at RotorQuest here in Canada turned me onto Gens Ace & Pulse Ultra and they are impressive and very good quality LiPo packs for a decent price!
+The guys at RotorQuest here in Canada originally got me into Gens Ace & Pulse Ultra.
+Very happy to report they are impressive and very good quality LiPo packs for a decent price!

-So, to sum this entire page up, here are my three LiPo brand purchasing tips.
+So, to sum this entire page up, here are my four best LiPo brand purchasing tips.

-I still very much maintain supporting your LHS or at least your regional LiPo supplier is always the best way to go (sometimes the only way to go due to LiPo shipping regulations).
+I still very much maintain supporting your LHS or national RC hobby shop is always the best source for LiPo packs, (sometimes the only economical source due to all the new LiPo shipping restrictions).